codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

 .. literalinclude:: forge/012.php

-You can specify the desired action for the "on delete" and "on update" properties of the constraint:
+You can specify the desired action for the "on delete" and "on update" properties of the constraint as well as the name:

 .. literalinclude:: forge/013.php